neulab/xnmt/docs/experiment_config_files.rst

 by the directory the config file lies in, ``{PID}`` by the process id, and ``{GIT_REV}`` by the current git revision.

-To obtain a full list of allowed parameters, please check the constructor of ``ExpGlobal``, specified under xnmt/exp_global.py.
-Behind the scenes, this class also manages the DyNet parameters, it is therefore referenced by all components that use DyNet parameters.
+To obtain a full list of allowed parameters, please check the documentation for :class:`xnmt.exp_global.ExpGlobal`.

 Preprocessing
 =============